Organic Grower Fruit Growers News Vegetable Growers News National Nut Grower Spudman Product Processing GPN Mag

 OSU researchers went slowly over their plots with a sprayer.
 Sometimes the best you can do is cut, incorporate, pack and hope for the best.

 Timeliness of operations is essential.
 You want to mow, incorporate and pack within minutes of each other.
-The most common approach is a separate tractor on each implement and multiple operators.
+Many farms use multiple tractors and operators to maintain that pace.

 “You want the biofumigation process to run its course,” Jasinski said.
 “I wouldn’t push the envelope too much.”